mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 Write in plain English.
 If you need to use a technical term that could potentially be unknown to your audience, briefly define it so everyone can understand.

-- Next, add a datasource in the admin UI.
+- Next, add a datasource in the Admin UI.
 A datasource is the entity in strongDM that represents a combination of a database and the credentials used to access it.

 ### Text formatting